damir-manapov/hands-on-multitenant-by-kind-helm/README.md

 ```

 This will:
-- Build the TypeScript applications
+- Build the TypeScript API application
-- Create Docker images (`tenant-app:latest` and `multitenant-api:latest`)
+- Create Docker image (`multitenant-api:latest`)
-- Load the images into the kind cluster
+- Load the image into the kind cluster

+**Note:** Tenant applications are deployed using Helm charts from OCI registries (e.g., `oci://ghcr.io/ricoberger/charts/echoserver`), so no Docker image building is required for tenants.

-### 6. Verify Cluster
+### 5. Verify Cluster

 ```bash
 # Check cluster info